backdrop-contrib/biblio/README.md

 ### Submodules

-None of the biblio submodules have been ported yet.
+Some of the biblio submodules have not been ported yet.

-If you are using any of the submodules and would like to see them available for use in Backdrop, please let us know which you are using on this issue: https://github.com/backdrop-contrib/biblio/issues/10
+If you are using unported submodules and would like to see them available for use in Backdrop, please let us know which you are using on this issue: https://github.com/backdrop-contrib/biblio/issues/10